dimagi/commcare-hq/docs/translations.rst

 Tagging strings in views
 ------------------------

-There are three ugettext functions you should be aware of:
+**TL;DR**: ``ugettext`` should be used in code that will be run per-request.
+``ugettext_lazy`` should be used in top-level code.

+The management command ``makemessages`` pulls out strings marked for translation so they can be translated via transifex.
+All three ugettext functions mark strings for translation.
+The actual translation is performed separately.
+This is where the ugettext functions differ.

-* ``ugettext``: The function returns the translation for the currently selected language.
+* ``ugettext``: The function immediately returns the translation for the currently selected language.
-* ``ugettext_lazy``: The function marks the string as translation string, but only fetches the translated string when it is used in a string context, such as when rendering a template.
+* ``ugettext_lazy``: The function converts the string to a translation "promise" object.
+This is later coerced to a string when rendering a template or otherwise forcing the promise.
 * ``ugettext_noop``: This function only marks a string as translation string, it does not have any other effect; that is, it always returns the string itself.
 This should be considered an advanced tool and generally avoided.
   It could be useful if you need access to both the translated and untranslated strings.

-**TL;DR**: ``ugettext`` should be used in code that will be run per-request.  ``ugettext_lazy`` should be used in top-level code.

 The most common case is just wrapping text with ugettext.